socomsystems/documentation/admin_manual/configuration_files/external_storage/smb.rst

 Decrease sync delay
 ^^^^^^^^^^^^^^^^^^^

-Any updates detected by the notify command will only be synced to the client after the Nextcloud cron job has been executed (usually every 15 minutes).
+Any updates detected by the notify command will only be synced to the client after the cyfrSpaces cron job has been executed (usually every 15 minutes).
 If this interval is to high for your use case, you can decrease it by running ``occ files:scan --unscanned --all`` at the desired interval.
 Note that this might increase the server load and you'll need to ensure that there is no overlap between runs.